 - Howards’ Waterfall

-Kayaking and caving are both popular pastimes among the student body.
+Kayaking and caving are both popular pastimes for students.

 12. University of Georgia

 Though it’s unclear whether or not its claim is accurate, the University of Georgia is said to be the oldest public college in America (two other universities claim the same).
 Either way, the university was founded in 1785 and has grown to become one of the most respected public research institutions.
 Indeed, U.S. News & World Report listed it as the 13th best public university in its most recent rankings.
 Other publications have declared it a “Public Ivy.”
 Though situated on the edge of the Appalachian region, University of Georgia takes full advantage of its beautiful natural scenery.
 It’s one of the only schools that offers a kayaking course for Physical Education credit.